 “With ice, there’s a pleasant, gradual awareness of the going,” Jane said.

 “While going numb, you mean — slowly.”
 Dotty shook her head and stopped rocking.
 “I think it will be fire.”

 The debate fretted on under the burning lamp.
 The fire popped in the woodstove, startling both of them at once.
 The refrigerator hummed and ice cubes jumbled as they dropped down in the icemaker…

-This story will appear in a short story collection expected in 2014.
+This story will appear in its entirety in a short story collection expected in 2014.
 Watch for it on Amazon.